rogerboesch/rbxe/README.md

 # RBXE - Roger Boesch's Pixel Engine

-Simple pixel engine written in C using OpenGL.
+RBXE Pixel Engine is written in C using internally a pixel buffer using OpenGL for visualisation.
 It's meant to be extremely simple, lightweight, and easy to use.

 ## Hello World